 - Qualifies as a 1031 tax-free exchange

 - Less cost than a whole property purchase

-If you are an Accredited Investor, and would like more information about the opportunities and services available from AEI, please contact your financial advisor, or for a financial advisor referral you may contact AEI Investor Services at 800-328-3519.
+If you are an Accredited Investor, and would like more information about the opportunities and services available from AEI, please contact your financial professional, or for a financial professional referral you may contact AEI Investor Services at 800-328-3519.